Medway Cops Seize Illegal E-Scooters After Public Complaints

-Inspector Vanessa Foster of Medway’s Community Safety Unit said: ‘Our officers have responded to complaints from the public about the dangers caused by e-scooters being used illegally and in an antisocial manner.
+Inspector Vanessa Foster from Medway’s Community Safety Unit said: “Our officers have responded to complaints from the public about the dangers caused by e-scooters being used illegally and in an antisocial manner.”

-‘In two cases we stopped adults riding the scooters while accompanied by a child and in both cases the vehicle was seized.
-Riding on pavements, in cycle lanes and in pedestrian-only areas is also illegal.
+“In two cases we stopped adults riding the scooters while accompanied by a child, and in both cases the vehicles were seized.
+Riding on pavements, cycle lanes, and pedestrian-only areas is also illegal.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.